 Schedule Your Consultation Today

-If you are considering breast reconstruction in Minneapolis, schedule your appointment at Kovanda Plastic Surgery.
+If you are considering breast reconstruction in Minneapolis, schedule your appointment at Kovanda Aesthetic Surgery.
 Get answers to your questions and find out if this is the best choice for you by calling us at 612-324-7917.